internashionalist/atlas-Oregon_Trail_3000/README.md

 ## File Descriptions

-  •	`main.py`: the main game file containing implementation of the gameplay loop, encounters, and resource management.
+  •	`main.py`: the main game file containing implementation of the gameplay loop, encounters, and resource management.<br>
   •	`assets/`: folder containing all visual assets used in the game (backgrounds, reaction images)

 ## Usage